 Under the US Constitution the President has the sole responsibility for the foreign policy.
 The Iran deal is not another NAFTA, a deal that is imposed on the people of the US without their input that has the ability to have a huge negative impact on their lives and sovereignty,

-The opposition of the Congress and Senate to an Iran deal speaks only to the sad fact that these politicians views were co-opted long ago by the Israel lobby in the US.
+The opposition of the Congress and Senate to an Iran deal speaks only to the sad fact that these politicians views were co-opted long ago by the Israel lobby.

 The very notion that the pro-Israel anti- Iran deal US Senators and House Members are actually representing the interests of the people of the United States is both quaint and frankly, laughable.
-If you look at the pattern of behaviour from the politicians of the US Congress and Senate, it will be clear that they are the ones there (Ron Paul aside) cheering for every war no matter how dishonest or disastrous.
-These same politicians accede to every last NWO demand when it comes to transnational agreements.
+If you look at the pattern of behaviour from the politicians of the US Congress and Senate, it will be clear that they are cheering for every war no matter how disastrous.
+These same politicians accede to every last globalist demand when it comes to transnational agreements.

 In order to hide their true nature, these politicians cycle through a constant stream of fake threats and phony stories but nothing can hide the fact that these infantile Western Supremacists and their Zionist controlled media supporters are in fealty to the Israel lobby and this dominates their every pronouncement on any Middle East issue.
 They have zero credibility, the incoming head of the House Senate Intelligence Committee has taken warm photos in recent years with two separate IS leaders!
 Senator John McCain had a meeting with the “Caliph” Abu Bakr al Baghdadi in Syria and is also depicted warmly with the man who now leads the IS in Libya Abdel Hakim Belhaj, both photos are from within the past three years.
 This is not some unhappy distant event, these are the allies of the Head of the Senate Intelligence Committee!